cs231n/cs231n.github.io/rnn.md

 In this lecture note, we're going to be talking about the Recurrent Neural Networks (RNNs).
 One great thing about the RNNs is that they offer a lot of flexibility on how we wire up the neural network architecture.
-Normally when we're working with neural networks (Figure 1), we are given a fixed sized input vector (red), then we process it with some hidden layers (green), and then we produce a fixed sized output vector (blue) as depicted in the leftmost model in Figure 1.
-Recurrent Neural Networks allow us to operate over sequences of input, output, or both at the same time.
-For example, in the case of image captioning, we are given a fixed sized image and then through an RNN we produce a sequence of words that describe the content of that image (second model in Figure 1).
+Normally when we're working with neural networks (Figure 1), we are given a fixed sized input vector (red), then we process it with some hidden layers (green), and  we produce a fixed sized output vector (blue) as depicted in the leftmost model ("Vanilla" Neural Networks) in Figure 1.
+While **"Vanilla" Neural Networks** receive a single input and produce one label for that image, there are tasks where the model produce a sequence of outputs as shown in the one-to-many model in Figure 1. **Recurrent Neural Networks** allow us to operate over sequences of input, output, or both at the same time.
+An example of **one-to-many** model is image captioning where we are given a fixed sized image and produce a sequence of words that describe the content of that image through RNN (second model in Figure 1).
+An example of **many-to-one** task is action prediction where we look at a sequence of video frames instead of a single image and produce a label of what action was happening in the video as shown in the third model in Figure 1.
+Another example of many-to-one task is sentiment classification in NLP where we are given a sequence of words of a sentence and then classify what sentiment (e.g. positive or negative) that sentence is.
-Or for example, in the case of sentiment classification in the NLP, we are given a sequence of words of the sentence and then we are trying to classify whether the sentiment of that sentence is positive or negative (third model in Figure 1).
-In the case of machine translation, we can have an RNN that takes a sequence of words of a sentence in English, and then this RNN is asked to produce a sequence of words of a sentence in French, for example (forth model in Figure 1).
-As a last case, we can have a video classification RNN where we might imagine classifying every single frame of video with some number of classes, and most importantly we don't want the prediction to be only a function of the current timestep (current frame of the video), but also all the timesteps (frames) that have come before it in the video (rightmost model in Figure 1).
-In general Recurrent Neural Networks allow us to wire up an architecture, where the prediction at every single timestep is a function of all the timesteps that have come up to that point.
+An example of **many-to-many** task is video-captioning where the input is a sequence of video frames and the output is caption that describes what was in the video as shown in the fourth model in Figure 1.
+Another example of many-to-many task is machine translation in NLP, where we can have an
+RNN that takes a sequence of words of a sentence in English, and then this RNN is asked to produce a sequence of words of a sentence in French.
+There is a also a variation of many-to-many task as shown in the last model in Figure 1, where the model generates an output at every timestep.
+An example of this many-to-many task is video classification on a frame level where the model classifies every single frame of video with some number of classes.
+We should note that we don't want this prediction to only be a function of the current timestep (current frame of the video), but also all the timesteps (frames) that have come before this video.
+In general, RNNs allow us to wire up an architecture, where the prediction at every single timestep is a function of all the timesteps that have come before.

 <div class="fig figcenter fighighlight">
   <img src="/assets/rnn/types.png" width="100%">